-Action (ID): PLANNING POLICIES (6000010001)

-Objective (ID): Avoid an overall increase in flood risk (600001)

-Reduce overall flood risk (600002)

-Delivery lead: Planning authority

-Status: Existing Indicative delivery: Ongoing
+Action (ID): PLANNING POLICIES (6000010001) Objective (ID): Avoid an overall increase in flood risk (600001) Reduce overall flood risk (600002) Delivery lead: Delivery lead: Planning authority Status: Status: Existing Indicative delivery: Ongoing Description:

-Description:

 ACC will be applying a catchment-scale approach to sustainable flood risk management and aims to build the resilience of the city.
 We will encourage sustainable land management in our rural areas, and to address the long-term vulnerability of parts of our coasts.
 Under this approach, development in areas with medium to high likelihood of flooding should be avoided.